freecores/spacewire/doc/ReadMe.txt

 Rationale: It will minimise design effort and help to validate the VHDL core."
 It did not refer to open the Router's IP,besides i have not found free "IO ports" core available on internet.

+2) Georgia Institute of Technology introduced DX-Gt, a crossbar switch generator(generate Verilog code) for dynamic memory management in multiprocessor SoC in about 2003.

-2)Active things:(observe at 03-26-2005)
+3) Active things:(observe at 03-26-2005)
    If someone has deep interest,you could pay attention to a conference "DASIA(DAta Systems In Aerospace) 2005"    in Sheraton Grand Hotel, Edinburgh, Scotland during 30th May and 2nd June 2005.

     Tuesday 31st May 2005(SESSION 4B ON BOARD BUSES AND COMMUNICATION) [Chairperson: P. Plancke, ESA/ESTEC, The Netherlands]